I recently got asked the question “what would you like your legacy to be when you finish your career as a dietitian?” It’s a big question.

 This will be brief, but I want to open the discussion.
 I have a lot of thoughts on this, but I’m not even sure I’m right with the entire concept, let alone the keys to success.

-4) Protein: This is a point that I would love to discuss with other dietitians in detail.
-I’m happy to be wrong on this one – this is a personal belief and completely separate from Fuel your Life.
+This is a point that I would love to discuss with other dietitians in detail.
+I’m happy to be wrong on this one.
 I believe in a protein intake far higher than what most dietitians are implementing with their clients.

 What if I’m Wrong?

-If I get to that five-year mark and find out that I haven’t had more than a 20% “success” rate with clients maintaining their weight-loss, that will be a sad realisation.
-At that stage I probably would conform more strongly with the non-diet approach and HAES.
-The only issue would be that my sense of purpose as a dietitian would be lost.
+If I get to that five-year mark and find out that I haven’t had more than a 20% “success” rate with clients maintaining their weight-loss, that would be a sad realisation.
+At that stage, I probably would conform more strongly with the non-diet approach and HAES.
+The only issue would be that a lot of my sense of purpose as a dietitian would be lost.
 Would I continue my journey as a dietitian?
 Probably not.